marybethcassity/3DRootSegmentation/README.md

 Open3DDBSCANmetrics3view.ipynb can be used to rebuild the predictions into a 3d numpy array and filter the predictions using Open3D's implementation of DBSCAN with automated parameter tuning.
 You can calculate accuracy metrics or view a point cloud using Open3D from any view combination.

-pandas.ipynb was used to generate plots and visuals.
-Note, your data will be different than mine, but hopefully you can still get some ideas about formatting. :)